amitojphagura/CarPricePredictor/README.md

 - [ ] **Local web frontend** — a simple page (served either from Flask itself via a `templates/` folder, or a separate small frontend) where you can fill in a form with a car's details and get a predicted price back, running on `localhost`, instead of needing `curl`/Postman.
 - [ ] **Address the Random Forest train/test overfitting gap** — evaluate whether the tuned hyperparameters sufficiently close the gap (0.980 train vs. 0.814 test in the original notebook run), or whether further constraints (e.g. lower `max_depth`, higher `min_samples_leaf`) are needed.
-- [ ] **Residual analysis** — plot predicted vs. actual and residuals vs. predicted to check for systematic errors (e.g. underperformance on luxury/rare cars).
 - [ ] **Write unit tests** — add tests under `tests/` to confirm the loaded model and preprocessor produce consistent, expected predictions on fixed sample inputs.
-- [ ] **Documentation polish** — add a project description and topics to the GitHub repo's About section.